-[x] Other.
-Describe other technical assistance available to providers as part of the professional development system: TWC does not collect data across all professional development initiatives/grants to indicate which provider type was trained on these topics.
+TWC does not collect data across all professional development initiatives/grants to indicate which provider type was trained on these topics.
 Boards may use quality funds to provide local training on these topics.

 As described in section 11.7, TWC made free business coaching available to all regulated child care programs.
-As of September 30, 2023, over 1,300 child care programs had received some type of business coaching and approximately 1,762 had received business practices training.
-Estimates in the table are not deduplicated across professional development initiatives.
+As of September 30, 2024, nearly 3,000 child care programs had received some type of business coaching and more than 5,400 had received business practices training.
+These totals are not unduplicated across professional development initiatives.